SixLabors/Fonts/docs/docs/font-collections.md

 ### System fonts

-We have a pre-configured `FontCollection` at `FontCollection.SystemFonts`. `FontCollection.SystemFonts` is a read only collection with access to all the supported fonts installed in your operating system that the process can find.
+We have a pre-configured `FontCollection` at `SystemFonts.Collection`. `SystemFonts.Collection` is a read only collection with access to all the supported fonts installed in your operating system that the process can find. `SystemFonts` also exposes its standard methods to access the collectio directl fromthe static class.

 ### Installing fonts